 An avid reader, 22 February 2018.
 Amazon.co.uk

-Life in A Hospice Reflections on caring for the dying by Ann Richardson and Foreward by Tony Benn that gives you an incredible in-depth look into all the beneficial ways Hospice and their staff cares for all of their patients.
+This book gives you an incredible in-depth look into all the beneficial ways hospice and their staff care for all of their patients.
 Ann wrote this amazing book for people to understand the motivation behind working with this population.
 How much joy that it brings to them helping these individuals.

 This book was very well thought out and organized.
 You could tell a lot of heart went into putting this together with all the interviews.